 Gala is in flowering group 4.
 Gala is partially self-fertile, but fruiting will be improved if there is a compatible tree of a different variety nearby.

 Gala is grown on a commercial basis in South Africa, Chile, New Zealand, and France.
 One of its unique characteristics is that Gala will produce good-quality apples across an unusually wide range of climates from cool temperate to hot.
 Whilst not quite a low-chill variety, its chilling requirement of about 800 hours is at the lower end of the range, which helps when growing in warmer climate zones.

 In the USA it can be grown with good quality from zones 5-9.

 Gala appears to be susceptible to just about every problem known to affect apples, but don't let this put you off.
 In practice, provided you have a dry climate, it is not too difficult to grow - and the flavor of home-grown ripe Gala apples us worth a bit of effort.

 Most sports of Gala have some degree of self-fertility - but will set much better crops if there is a nearby pollination partner.

-Developed by New Zealand apple enthusiast J.H.
+Gala was developed by New Zealand apple enthusiast J.H.
 Kidd from one of his earlier successes, Kidd's Orange Red, which he crossed with Golden Delicious.
 Through this parentage Gala unites three of the world's most influential apple varieties, Cox's Orange Pippin, Delicious, and Golden Delicious.

 Scan the QR code with your smartphone's camera to quickly view this page on your smartphone.
 Find out more about QR codes here.